espacesociety/espacesociety.github.io/_macropedia/dkaden-works-m-eseries.md

 ## General Description

-The ME (Multi-Environment) series of vehicles have been, since the earliest models, been specifically designed for numerous environments; from vehicles capable of functioning on frozen planets to planets where temperatures can melt lead.
+The ME (Multi-Environment) series of vehicles have been, since the earliest models, specifically designed for numerous environments; from vehicles capable of functioning on frozen planets to planets where temperatures can melt lead.

 The ME series is broken down into a number of sub-series.